agrajag-b99/Markdown-Editor/README.md

-This is a [Next.js](https://nextjs.org/) Markdown editorn project which lets you edit and store files to an AWS S3 bucket
+This is a [Next.js](https://nextjs.org/) Markdown editor project which lets you edit and store files to an AWS S3 bucket

 ## Setup